Why dynamic planning is the hard middle ground

 | HTN (Hierarchical Task Network) | Recursive task decomposition: high-level → subtasks → atomic operations. | DAG re-planning covers most scenarios; full HTN not needed yet. |

-Architecture Boundary: FIM Agent Does Not Replicate Workflow Logic
+Architecture Boundary: FIM One Does Not Replicate Workflow Logic

 Complex business processes (approval chains, transfers, rejections, escalation, co-signing, countersigning) are the target system’s responsibility.
 These systems spent years building this logic — ERP, OA, contract management systems all have mature state machines.
 From the Connector’s perspective:| Operation | What the Connector does |